Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Friedman--Ramanujan functions

 \subsection{Cancellations in the Selberg trace formula}

 We have seen in \cref{sec:simple-geod} that Friedman--Ramanujan functions arise naturally when computing expectations of sums over (simple) closed geodesics.
-The aim of this section is now to show how this information can be used, in particular in the study of the spectrum of the Laplacian.
+The aim of this section is now to show how this information can be used, in particular in the study of the spectrum of the Laplacian through the Selberg trace formula.

-The computations presented in this section are rather technical, and we invite the reader mostly interested in our new geometric techniques to skip it at first read.
-Indeed, while the ideas and results that we present below are a motivation for many results of Sections \ref{sec:topol-types-curv} to \ref{sec:other-geodesics}, they only come into play in Sections \ref{sec:second-order-term} and \ref{sec:typic-surf-have}, when we actually study the spectral gap of random hyperbolic surfaces.
+This section is entirely dedicated to the link between the length spectrum and the Laplacian spectrum, so we invite the reader only interested in our new geometric techniques to skip it at first read.
+Indeed, while the ideas and results that we present below are a motivation for many results developed below, they only come into play in Sections \ref{sec:second-order-term} and the second part of this article, when we actually study the spectral gap of random hyperbolic surfaces.